API Stability Notice

 • Must appear immediately before the class/interface declaration

-• Multiple macros can be comma-separated: @derive(A, B, C)
+• Multiple macros can be comma-separated: @derive(ABC)

 • Multiple @derive statements can be stacked